 - See also: Images of the Golden Tooth

 The Golden Tooth guards the one large pass through the mountains that allows direct travel between the westerlands and the riverlands to the east.
 It is generally held that in order to attack the westerlands from the east, one must take the Golden Tooth to have a secure passage.

 The Golden Tooth is the seat of the Leffords, a family formed by the union of First Men and Andals.
 Cerion Lannister, a King of the Rock, conquered the hilly vicinity of the Golden Tooth by defeating three petty kings.
 He presumably then granted the region to the Leffords, a House of Andal origin.
 The gold from the Golden Tooth helped establish House Lannister as one of the richest houses in Westeros.

 A Game of Thrones

 A Clash of Kings

 During the War of the Five Kings, an army under the command of Robb Stark, King in the North, circumvents the Golden Tooth and the passage it blocks by using a narrow mountain path, found by his direwolf, Grey Wind.
 Robb leads his army into the westerlands and descends upon Stafford Lannister's host, annihilating them at Oxcross, three days ride from Lannisport, and the king then raids the westerlands.
 Oxcross shocks King Joffrey I Baratheon's court in King's Landing, since the Tooth remains in Lannister control.

 A Storm of Swords

 A Feast for Crows

-Following the surrender of Riverrun, Forley commands the escort bringing Edmure Tully to Casterly Rock.
+Following the surrender of Riverrun, Forley commands the escort bringing Edmure to Casterly Rock.
 Jaime worries the group will be attacked by Beric Dondarrion's outlaws before they reach the Golden Tooth.